AGLDWG/ld-link-harvester/README.md

 ```

 ### Running the Web Link Harvester
-In order to run the web link harvester, the key script to invoke is harvest.py script of the harvester module.
+In order to run the web link harvester, the key script to invoke is `harvest.py`.
 This script essentially utilizes the harvester module and creates a multiprocessing web crawler.
 Note that the bare minimum requirement for running the script is a text file containing a set of urls (separated by newlines).
-The script can be configured to accept said text file by altering the global variable 'URL_SOURCE' at the top of the script (more details are in the [following section](#configuration-variables)).
+The script can be configured to accept said text file by altering the global variable `URL_SOURCE` at the top of the script (more details are in the [following section](#configuration-variables)).
 ```
 $ python3 harvest.py
 ```

 ### Charting Data
 The charts module is used to generate charts based on the database information available.
 A script to use this module is provided (/chart.py).
-Configure the global variables at the beginning of the '/chart.py' to properly configure the script (i.e. provide the correct path to the database file, configure the desired output directory, etc.).
+Configure the global variables at the beginning of the `chart.py` to properly configure the script (i.e. provide the correct path to the database file, configure the desired output directory, etc.).

-Once the script is properly configured (using the global variables), invoke chart.py as a script to generate charts (note that to display charts, an appropriate window server must be running for matplotlib to hook).
+Once the script is properly configured (using the global variables), invoke `chart.py` as a script to generate charts (note that to display charts, an appropriate window server must be running for matplotlib to hook).

 ```
 $ python3 charts.py